Cyprus Space Exploration Organisation: Global Experts Group on Sustainable Lunar Activities (GEGSLA)

 CSEO has been supportive of international collaboration for the return of humanity to the moon and the creation of bases and colonies.
 In this effort CSEO in cooperation with the Moon Village Association have presented at UNOOSA, during the February 2020 meetings in Vienna, the goals of the Best Practices for Sustainable Lunar Activities and invited nations to join this effort.
 During the First Online Global Moon Village Workshop and Symposium, hosted by CSEO in Nicosia - Cyprus in November 2020, it was announced that it was agreed by international stakeholders to form the Global Experts Group on Sustainable Lunar Activities (GEGSLA) that would invite all nations and lunar stakeholders (industry, academia and other), to participate in this international platform to address critical issues with the goal of de-risking future lunar missions and increasing global cooperation for lunar exploration and settlement.
-GEGSLA had its kick-off meeting on the 25th of February 2021.
+GEGSLA had its kick-off meeting on 25 February 2021.
 The Republic of Cyprus is represented in GEGSLA by CSEO and its President Mr George A Danos.
 Furthermore, the GEGSLA Implementation Support Officer is employed by CSEO as part of the ongoing cooperation agreement between CSEO and MVA.

 United Nations: International Moon Day (IMD)

 The United Nations General Assembly (UNGA) have approved the proclamation for the International Moon Day (IMD), celebrated every year on July 20 (when the first human set foot on the surface of the Moon in 1969), starting in 2022.
 The Moon Village Association and the United Nations Office for Outer Space Affairs (UNOOSA) in cooperation with CSEO, officially announced the decision of the UNGA and the proclamation of the IMD at a press conference held at CSEO's offices in Cyprus, on 14 December 2021.
-CSEO's President stated: “Cyprus is the launchpad of the events to celebrate the International Moon Day following the successful [MVA] workshop [that CSEO hosted] earlier this month”.
+CSEO's president stated: “Cyprus is the launchpad of the events to celebrate the International Moon Day following the successful [MVA] workshop [that CSEO hosted] earlier this month”.

 In March 2022, during the International Astronautical Federation (IAF) Spring Meetings, CSEO was also announced as the first “Founding Member” of the International Moon Day.